matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 ### Measures of Central Tendency

 We will seek to understand the arithmetic mean and the median next.
-These **measures of central tendency** attempt to summarize the data, recognizing the property that data tend to cluster around some central value [[5]](#references).
+These **measures of central tendency** attempt to summarize the data, recognizing the property that data tend to cluster around some central value.

 #### Arithmetic Mean

-The simplest numerical summary is the **arithmeatic mean**, which can be thought of as the average or expected value.
+The simplest numerical summary is the **arithmetic mean**, which can be thought of as the average or expected value.
 It is calculated as the sum of all observations divided by the number of observations:

 ![Formula for arithmetic mean](/Course-Content/img/equations/arithmetic-mean.png)